 Simple ways to start supporting daily elimination:

-• Increase potassium-rich foods (sweet potato, coconut water, avocado, beets)
+• Increase your intake of potassium-rich foods like sweet potato, avocado, and beets

 • Eat 2–3 kiwis daily (research-backed for constipation relief)